tarwn/lessthandot-hugo/blogs/content/posts/2013-01-27-asp-net-mvc-project-with.md

     return true;
 }
 ```
 So, the first part defines flexigrid (you can see that it used Client controller Client method to return its data).
-Then the next piece of code binds grid&#8217;s double click with the same method that is called by the Edit button (in other words, I want to either click on the Edit button or double click on the selected row in a grid to get the same behavior) and the last piece of code (addFormData) is used to pass both Search form and add-edit-form data back to my controller.
+Then the next piece of code binds grid's double click with the same method that is called by the Edit button (in other words, I want to either click on the Edit button or double click on the selected row in a grid to get the same behavior) and the last piece of code (addFormData) is used to pass both Search form and add-edit-form data back to my controller.

 And this is how Client method of the controller looks like (I separated this method into 2 based on the idea I took from looking at the [following solution][3])